mm2012/I2O_NSDateExtensions/README.md

 I2O_NSDateExtensions
 ====================

-Useful extensions to NSDate using Category.
+- Useful extensions to NSDate.
+Uses Category.
+- NSCalendar uses 'currentCalendar' to get the user's preferred Calendar.
+Instead of using NSGregorian.